shlienlab/raccoon/docs/relseases.rst

    - k-Nearest Neighbours classification
    - Parameters range selection can be automatic, for large jobs the mesh can be dynamically adapted
-   - Old runs can be resumed or extended for a finer search.
+   - Old runs can be resumed or extended for a finer search
    - A short tutorial with the MNIST dataset is available